masc-ucsc/docs/docs/pyrope/00-hwdesign.md

 Pipelining is not restricted to just function or module instantiations.
-A the module itself can have a set of registers, and different variables/wires have the results from different cycles.
+The module itself can have a set of registers, and different variables/wires have the results from different cycles.
 It is up to the designer to manage it, and it is one of the primary complexity sources of hardware design and